tebelorg/RPA-Python/README.md

 # Use Cases

 RPA for Python's simple and powerful API makes robotic process automation fun!
-You can use it to quickly automate repetitive time-consuming tasks, whether the tasks involve websites, desktop applications, or the command line.
+You can use it to quickly automate repetitive time-consuming tasks on websites, desktop applications, or the command line.

 #### WEB AUTOMATION&ensp;:spider_web:
 ```python